-White Copy - Student Teacher; Yellow Copy - Education Office; Pink Copy - Cooperating Teacher; Signatures acknowledge receipt of evaluation process for working with marginal students hen it appears that a student is not working towards consistent professional growth in order to meet practicum expectations, the following steps should be taken by the Cooperating Teacher and the Director of Student Teaching to work with the Student Teacher in addressing the problem:
+When it appears that a student is not working towards consistent professional growth in order to meet practicum expectations, the following steps should be taken by the Cooperating Teacher and the Director of Student Teaching to work with the Student Teacher in addressing the problem:

-- 1. The Cooperating Teacher shall discuss the issues and concerns with the Student Teacher as soon as they are identified.
+- The Cooperating Teacher shall discuss the issues and concerns with the Student Teacher as soon as they are identified.
 These may include missing practicum days, not engaging with students or participating in the class.
 We suggest the Cooperating Teacher provide written feedback to the student or maintain a log of the discussions and attendance. - 2.
 If the Student Teacher does not resolve the issues and concerns immediately, the Cooperating Teacher or Principal should inform the Director of Student Teaching of the issues and concerns as soon as possible.
 The Director can arrange to visit the school and meet with the concerned parties. - 3.
 The Director of Student Teaching will discuss the issues and concerns with the Student Teacher.
-The Director will then inform the Cooperating Teacher or Principal of the results of the discussion. - 4.
-Failure on the part of the student to resolve the issues and concerns may result in failure of the practicum.
+The Director will then inform the Cooperating Teacher or Principal of the results of the discussion. - Failure on the part of the student to resolve the issues and concerns may result in failure of the practicum."

 Please note that due process must be afforded to the Student Teacher.
 Cooperating Teachers must directly inform Student Teachers of any concerns prior to completing the final evaluation.
 School administrators have the authority and right to remove or request that Student Teachers be removed from the school.
 This may occur on an immediate basis if deemed necessary by the school administration.